 The Catedral de León

-Today you'll drive north to the coast, stopping in the city of León.
-What began as a Roman military camp on the Bernesga River in the 1st century BCE then thrived through the centuries, reaching its peak in the Middle Ages.
-The medieval and Roman heritage of León is well preserved and you can see it in the many historic landmarks.
-Upon arrival, you'll check into your hotel and settle in.
+Today you'll drive north to the coast, stopping in the city of León, which began as a Roman military camp on the Bernesga River in the first century BCE and then thrived through the centuries, reaching its peak in the Middle Ages.
+The medieval and Roman heritage of León is well preserved, and you can see it in the many historical landmarks, including the famed Roman Walls (remains of stone defensive walls from the first century), beautiful old manor houses, and churches housing Romanesque and Gothic artworks.

-You'll also visit the expansive Plaza Mayor, which is located in the city's Old Town and is rimmed with medieval buildings and long arcades.
-Plus there's a stop at Casa Botines, an incredible work of modernist architecture designed by the legendary Antoni Gaudí.
+You'll also visit the expansive Plaza Mayor, located in the city's Old Town and rimmed with medieval buildings and long arcades, and Casa Botines, an incredible work of modernist architecture designed by the legendary Antoni Gaudí.
+The highlight of the day is undoubtedly the 13th-century Catedral de León (Cathedral of Santa María de Regla), a marvel of Gothic architecture.
+It's an enormous place that features impressive stained glass mosaics dating from the 13th through 16th centuries.

 Astorga, Spain